jrobertdahl/CAS502-project/README.md

 A “nice-to-have” bit of additional functionality would include a comparison to a more relatable form of carbon emission.
 An example social media post might read: “Warren Buffet just put 45 tons of CO2 into the atmosphere flying from Omaha to Nashville.
 That’s the equivalent of driving from Los Angeles to New York 3 times.”

+## Bug reports and contributions

+If you are using this code and come across any bugs, please feel free to report them by creating an issue in Github and applying the "bug" label.

+If you would like to commit to this repository, please feel free to create your own fork.
+Pull Requests from forked branches will be reviewed thoroughly before merging.

 ## Docker Instructions

 In the root directory, run `docker build .`.